-We conducted our audit in accordance with Austrian generally accepted auditing standards.
+We conducted our audit in accordance with Austrian Generally Accepted Standards on Auditing.
 Those standards require the application of the International Standards on Auditing (ISAs).
 Our responsibilities under those provisions and standards are further described in the "Auditor's Responsibilities for the Audit of the Financial Statements" section of our report.
 We are independent of the Organisation in accordance with Austrian Generally Accepted Accounting Principles and professional requirements and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We believe that the audit evidence we have obtained until the date of the auditor's report is sufficient and appropriate to provide a basis for our opinion by this date.

-As provided under Section 275 (2) UGB (liability provision regarding the audit of financial statements of small and medium-sized companies), our responsibility and liability towards the Organisation and any third parties arising from the audit of the financial statements are limited to a total of EUR 2 million.
+As provided under section 275 para.
+2 UGB (liability provision regarding the audit of financial statements of small and medium-sized companies), our responsibility and liability towards the Organisation and any third parties arising from the audit of the financial statements are limited to a total of EUR 2 million.

-Responsibilities of Management and the Budget Committee for the Financial Statements
+Responsibilities of the Director and the Budget Committee for the Financial Statements

-Management is responsible for the preparation and fair presentation of these financial statements in accordance with International Public Sector Accounting Standards, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Director is responsible for the preparation of the financial statements that give a true and fair view in accordance with International Public Sector Accounting Standards, and for such internal control as the Director determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Organisation's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Organisation or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the Director is responsible for assessing the Organisation's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Director either intends to liquidate the Organisation or to cease operations, or has no realistic alternative but to do so.

-The budget committee is responsible for overseeing the Organisation's financial reporting process.
+The Budget Committee is responsible for overseeing the Organisation's financial reporting process.